Three Kingdoms of Korea: Foundation

 All three kingdoms shared a similar culture and language.
+The Book of Sui (Volume 81) recorded: "The customs, laws and clothes of Goguryeo, Paekche and Silla are generally identical."
 Their original religions appear to have been shamanistic, but they were increasingly influenced by Chinese culture, particularly Confucianism and Taoism.
 In the 4th century, Buddhism was introduced to the peninsula and spread rapidly, briefly becoming the official religion of all three kingdoms.

-According to Lisa kay Bailey, the material culture of the Three Kingdoms can be clearly distinguished as they displayed cultural influence from different regions.
+According to Lisa Kay Bailey, the material culture of the Three Kingdoms can be clearly distinguished as they displayed cultural influence from different regions.
 Goguryeo's culture showed stronger influence from northern Chinese art, Baekche showed stronger influence from southern Chinese art, and Silla, which was more distant from China, showed greater influence from Eurasian steppe nomad cultures and greater preservation of native traditions.
 During this period, the Three Kingdoms had yet to unify their separate identities.
-Each kingdom produced their own individual histories; only in the Goryeo dynasty period was the collective history of the Korean peninsula written together.
+Each kingdom produced their own individual histories; only in the Goryeo dynasty period was the collective history of the Korean Peninsula written together.

-Three constituents of the Three Kingdoms
+"The decline of Chinese power in the fourth century unleashed a wave of refugees that proved pivotal in speeding up the process of state-building in Korea," starting the Three Kingdoms era.